frankie336/puzzles/google-hash-code-2020/README.md

 The question introduces the real world terms of the challenge, and asks contestants to solve the problem using an input data structure:  input/input.txt.
 The input file is a data structure  from where candidate libraries with candidate books can be discerned on a points based basis.

-The input file is used to to produce an output file: output/output.txt.
+The input file is used to produce an output file: output/output.txt.
 The output file is a data structure from where a points based order of libraries and books to be scanned next can be discerned.

 - /book_scanning.py: The main class object file.
 Contains the methods, and algorithms.
 - /large_lists.py: Used to import large lists and collections/